github/docs/content/packages/getting-started-with-github-container-registry/about-github-container-registry.md

 {% note %}

 **Note:** {% data variables.product.prodname_github_container_registry %} is currently in public beta and subject to change.
-During the beta, storage and bandwidth is free.
+During the beta, storage and bandwidth are free.

 {% endnote %}